Want to take quizzes and track your credits?

 Workflow assessment involving a comparison of a given unit's workflow to Atrius Health's ideal practice model, with change management assistance to transform toward the ideal model if desired

-Clinical leadership and operations leadership engagement that encourages “teaming” between clinical and IT leadership.
+Clinical leadership and operations leadership engagement that encourages clinical and IT leadership to team up to solve challenges

 Voice recognition software with natural language processing